Patching Approximately Safe Value Functions Leveraging Local Hamilton-Jacobi Reachability Analysis: Experiments

 To provide a valid comparison to the global solution, we consider a 6D grid with relatively large spacing between grid cells to retain computational tractability.
-Again, like for the 4D vertical quadrotor, we quantitatively compare \algname to the global HJR solution and the learned almost-CBF.
-We observe that the learned almost-CBF requires only limited ``patching'' (see Table~\ref{tab:quad6d}, the share of cells labeled as safe upon convergence of \algname overlaps with the learned barrier for $>90$\%).
+Again, like for the 4D vertical quadrotor, we quantitatively compare \algname to the global HJR solution and the learned almost CBF.
+We observe that the learned almost CBF requires only limited ``patching'' (see Table~\ref{tab:quad6d}, the share of cells labeled as safe upon convergence of \algname overlaps with the learned barrier for $>90$\%).
 Additionally, using the same convergence criteria, we see that \algname obtains a speedup of 2 orders of magnitude.
-In line with our expectations, the speedup of \algname becomes larger for higher dimensional systems, although the learned barrier for the 6-dimensional quadrotor is significantly better (i.e. almost-barrier with lower $\varepsilon$) than the 4-dimensional quadrotor.
+In line with our expectations, the speedup of \algname becomes more significant for higher dimensional systems and for better initial approximately safe value functions.
 For the empirical safety quantification of the CBF, we observe that both global HJR and \algname improve safety, but that \algname has a lower failure rate (see Table~\ref{tab:quad6d}).
-We attribute the higher failure rate for global HJR to the limited resolution of the grid (although we use the same grid as for \algname).
+We hypothesize that the non-zero failure rate is due to the grid not being appropriately dense.